10 Things the US media doesn’t tell you about Mexico!

-This is a recent trend that shows the strength of the Mexican economy in the last few years and progress on several fronts including democracy, human rights, education and healthcare systems.
-Lots of foreign companies now have factories in Mexico, offering good jobs that make the risky journey across the borderless attractive.
+This is a recent trend that shows the Mexican economy’s strength in the last few years and progress on several fronts, including democracy, human rights, education, and healthcare systems.
+Many foreign companies now have factories in Mexico, offering good jobs that make the risky journey across the borderless attractive.

 According to the Pew Research Center, more Americans move from the U.S. to Mexico than the other way around, which would put the net migration rate not only at zero but negative actually.
 Once again, this shows an improvement in Mexicans’ living standards.